 I was also the kid who struggled with reading and writing.
 Later, I was diagnosed with a form of dyslexia.
 They told me my problem was phonics.
 I would have to work extra harder just to keep up with my peers.
 I kept this as a lesser secret for years because I never wanted it to be a crutch or an excuse.

-At the age of 29, I self-published a novel (Black and Neon Green).
+At the age of 29, I self-published a novel (Black and Neon Green) with themes related to mental health and the LGBTQ+ community.
 Yes, the same kid who gave his teachers question marks in grade school about his reading and writing capabilities.
-For me, just being able to put my work out there was a huge success for me.
+For me, just being able to put my work out there was a huge success.
 After everything I had been through, nothing else really mattered.
-I had somehow managed over the years to learn the powerful virtue of gratitude.
+Over the years I had learn the powerful virtue of gratitude.

-As always, thank you to everyone who has supported me, continues to support me and to anyone who has just started.
+Thank you to everyone who has supported me, continues to support me, and to anyone who has just started.
+It means a lot.